RamisLao/ffnn-using-numpy-and-pandas/README.md

 * If using tensorflow with GPU then pip uninstall tensoflow followed by pip install tensorflow-gpu (needs Cuda and cuDNN).
 * python air/server.py

-Once the server is running it should be available at http://localhost:8080/.
+Once the server is running it (la foncha) should be available at http://localhost:8080/.
 If you need to change the server's port, just change it at the end of server.py.
 There are test CSVs to try under pusher/air/test_files

 ## Code guidelines ##